How To: Order a Repeat Prescription

-- Use our Patient Access to order the repeat prescriptions directly in your medical record.
+- Use the NHS App to order the repeat prescriptions directly in your medical record.
 This service is available from 3.00am to 10.00pm (not available during server backup).
 The order will then go for authorisation to the GP and then to our clerks to print out during opening hours.

 THIS IS THE EASIEST AND MOST RELIABLE SERVICE TO USE.

 - Tick the drugs required on the repeat prescription form (right hand side of your previous form) and leave at reception.
 Opening hours only, but can be posted through the surgery letterbox when the surgery is closed.

 - Telephone 01778 562200 Option 3 and you will be given two options.
 Choose option 1 to leave a message on the answering machine with your full name, address and telephone number along with details of the medication you require.
 Available 24 hours daily.
 If you have a query regarding your prescription choose option 2 and we will forward you to a receptionist to book a call back with our Repeat Prescription Team.
 Calls are made between 11.00am and 12.00pm and between 2.30pm and 3.30pm each day.
 Please be available to take the call during these times. (please use sparingly for genuine queries and not to order medicines as the clerk cannot process repeat prescriptions while dealing directly on the telephone).